Good Animal Husbandry Practices

 Websites: The following are a few websites that will give you excellent guidance and information about Guard animals.

-Jan Vorwald Dohner is the author of Livestock Guardians; Using Dogs, Donkeys and Llamas to Protect Your Herd, by Storey Publishing.
+Jan Vorwald Dohner author of Livestock Guardians; Using Dogs, Donkeys and Llamas to Protect Your Herd.
 She has over 30 years of experience with livestock guard dogs and wrote this book to help all owners and potential owners of livestock guardians to achieve greater success.
 The links below are additional articles written by her on specific topics, and are invaluable as a resource.

 - Properly constructed and maintained electric and non-electric fencing has been shown to significantly reduce or prevent predation on livestock by coyotes and other carnivores.